d0lfyn/20210303-polyphony/README.md

  - within `INSTRUMENTS` on line 1 in `ensembles.rb`, enter new instruments (use an existing instrument as a template!)
  - within `ensembles` below `INSTRUMENTS` in `ensembles.rb`, enter new ensembles using instruments from `INSTRUMENTS`
  - for `ensemble` in `"settings/voices/articulated"` and `"settings/voices/sustained"` of `settings.rb`, replace the symbols with the appropriate ensemble
-4. under `midiPorts` in `"settings/voices/articulated"` and `"settings/voices/sustained"` of `settings.rb`, replace the array entries with the appropriate MIDI out ports
+4. under `ports` in `"settings/voices/articulated"` and `"settings/voices/sustained"` of `settings.rb`, replace the array entries with the appropriate MIDI out ports
 5. In Sonic Pi, run the following: `run_file("LOCATION")`, replacing `LOCATION` with the location of the project

 ## Quick Settings